zyxue/zyxue.github.io/_posts/2017-01-11-javascript-prototype-exploration.md

 ---
 {% endhighlight %}

 Look more carefully, and see what they are.
-You could inspect each node in the browser dev tools, which will provide more insight as they won't be printed just in plain string.
+You could also inspect each node in the browser dev tools, which will provide more insight as they won't be have to be printed in just plain string.